 Communication and language skills enable children to experience a sense of belonging and social connectedness, and develop meaning about the world.
 These skills are essential for socio-emotional development, leading to self-efficacy and positive self-identity.

 Acquired language skills support the successful transition into literacy competency, and are an indicator of likely academic achievement.
 Therefore, literacy skill acquisition is integral to learning and everyday living.
 Irrespective of verbal and nonverbal capability, all children need the opportunity to develop these skills to advance their learning and development.
 Such skills enable meaningful engagement with the curriculum, individualised or mainstream, and capacity-building.

 Our challenge as educators is to recognise and determine level of individual need in order to develop and implement a plan of support Offering the appropriate levels of tailored support requires specialist skills and experience, not only to be able to engage with our students in a mainstream setting but also to be successful at adapting, reviewing and adjusting the support framework to promote levels of independence and self-worth in each student.
 Our drive is for individual students to have the opportunity for success at school and to learn skills that prepare them for adulthood.

-Alongside this level of support the school Counsellor (a registered psychologist) works with students, teachers, school staff, parents and external professionals or agencies providing advice and support for the overall wellbeing of students.
-This may include psychometric assessment, counselling and consultation resulting in the collaborative implementation of effective strategies and outcomes for students.
+Alongside this level of support, the school Counsellor (a registered psychologist) works with students, teachers, school staff, parents and external professionals or agencies providing advice and support for students’ overall wellbeing.
+This may include psychometric assessment, counselling and consultation, resulting in the collaborative implementation of effective strategies and outcomes for students.